rimonim/NLP_for_Cognitive_Science/MineCraft/predicting_questions_README.md

 ```
 ![? -> Builder Responds -> Probability of Repair -> Question Mark at End](figures/minecraft5.png)

-`as yet undiscussed predictors` predict whether or not the Builder will respond to an instruction from the Architect.
-Whether or not the Builder responds predicts whether the response will be a repair initiation (if the Builder doesn't respond there's zero probability of the response being anything).
-Finally, the responses status as a repair initiation influences our proxy variable, `the presence of a question mark`.
+`As yet undiscussed variables` predict `whether or not the Builder will respond to an instruction from the Architect`. `Whether or not the Builder responds` predicts `whether the response will be a repair initiation` (if the Builder doesn't respond there's zero probability of the response being anything).
+Finally, `the response's status as a repair initiation` influences our proxy variable, `the presence of a question mark`.

 All of this means that my inital stategy would probably wash out any effect of predictors on repair, since [we would already be stratifying by whether the Builder responds](https://youtu.be/YrwL6t0kW2I?t=864).
 I think the simplest way to solve this problem is to use Architect turns as cases and predict whether or not the next turn will be a Builder repair.
 Sometimes the next turn will be another Architect turn (when Builder did not respond), and sometimes it will be a non-repair Builder turn.